-Many industry groups, standards and specifications exist to advise VFD cable system designs and use.
-One important tool used is NFPA79: Electrical Standard for Industrial Machinery, which is part of the standards portfolio of the National Fire Protection Agency (NFPA).
-The latest version of NFPA79 establishes very specific wire and cable requirements for VFD applications in an effort to accumulate the decades of industry experience into a wire and cable design document.
+Many industry groups, standards, and specifications exist to advise VFD cable system designs and use.
+One important tool used is NFPA 79: Electrical Standard for Industrial Machinery, which is part of the standards portfolio of the National Fire Protection Agency (NFPA).
+The latest version of NFPA 79 establishes very specific wire and cable requirements for VFD applications, accumulating decades of industry experience into a design document.

-FLEXIBLE MOTOR SUPPLY CABLE: NFPA79 now specifies flexible motorsupply cable, referring to the stringent requirements of UL1277 (Power and Control Tray Cable) as well as UL 2277 (Outline of Investigation for Flexible Motor Supply Cable and Wind Turbine Tray Cable), not to be confused with flexible motor lead wire or hook-up wire.
+NFPA 79 now specifies flexible motor supply cable, referring to the stringent requirements of UL 1277 (Power and Control Tray Cable) as well as UL 2277 (Outline of Investigation for Flexible Motor Supply Cable and Wind Turbine Tray Cable), not to be confused with flexible motor lead wire or hook-up wire.

 Avoid Thermoplastic Wires

 Require Tray Rated Products Listed to UL 1277/2277

 Ensure Cable System Includes:

 - Proper Shielding

 - Proper Shield Termination

 ServiceDrive® VFD Cable designs have always met the new 2018 NFPA 79 cable requirements.